A Green approach to healthcare

 -

-A total of 61 water meters are installed to monitor and manage water consumption and assist with leak detection.
+61 water meters are installed to monitor usage, assist in leak detection, and ensure precise water management.

 -

-Air-cooled chillers are selected to reduce water consumption for heat rejection.
+Air-cooled chillers are used instead of water-cooled systems to reduce water consumption for heat rejection.

 MATERIALS AND WASTE